-As Dale Carnegie famously said in How to Win Friends and Influence People, “it’s not about you.”
-The same can be said for content.
-If it’s too self-serving for a product or brand, people don’t respond well.
+As Dale Carnegie famously said in How to Win Friends and Influence People, "it's not about you."
+The same can be said for content in your digital marketing efforts.
+If your strategy is too self-serving for a product or brand, your target audience won’t respond well.
 Similarly, if the message look and feel are outdated, out of touch, or just not relevant to contemporary needs, no one will engage with it.
-So whether they know it or not, every brand and product company wants their message to resonate with what people are thinking, feeling, and talking about.
+So, whether they know it or not, every brand wants their message to resonate with what their audience is thinking, feeling, and talking about.

-Social media is a great way to keep your finger on the pulse of what’s happening now, particularly what your potential customers are thinking and what your competitors are saying.
-If you employ social listening to gauge which topics are relevant and what messages are resonating, you can take those critical learnings back to your content plan via an audit.
+Why is conducting a social media content audit so important?
+Social media is a great way to keep your finger on the pulse of what’s happening now, particularly what your target audience is thinking and what your competitors are saying.
+If you employ social listening to gauge which topics are relevant and what messages are resonating, you can take those critical learnings back to your content plan and integrate them within your social media profiles via an audit.

 A content audit is a key component in content strategy, which is a precursor to content marketing.
 The goal of a content audit is to help provide an analysis of all of the content on your website and additional properties affiliated with your organization, like microsites and even your social channels.

 When you perform a content audit, not only will you look for how well each piece is performing, you’ll also learn to understand whether your content marketing is in alignment with your personas, marketing funnel, and overall business goals.
 Other objectives should be to take the time to scope out what’s being said by competitors, how they position and frame certain topics, and whether they’re getting more engagement or traffic on their content than yours.

 Content audits aren’t just for those moments when you’re bringing on a new content strategist or agency.
 Even if you’re a well-oiled content marketing machine, it’s worth checking in to see what’s performing well, what content should be optimized, and what’s missing so you can schedule it for production in the coming months, quarter, or year.